AkshayXPatil/Design-verification/README.md

-# UVM-based-verification
+# Design-verification
-UVM test bench for functional verification of a RAM module
+UVM and Systemverilog based test benches for functional verification of a RAM module